 - I spot too much, especially before the start of my period.
 This can be a sign of low progesterone levels

 Because at that stage we had been trying to conceive for less than a year, I thought I would try some natural remedies first.
-Through internet research I learned that a lot of women use RRL to regulate their periods, stop spotting and lengthen their luteal phase.
+Through internet research I learned that a lot of women use red raspberry leaf tea to regulate their periods, stop spotting and lengthen their luteal phase.
 I also read by Jill Blakeway and Dr. Sami S. David.
-In this book, RRL is recommended as it improves blood flow to the uterus and tones the uterus in preparation for pregnancy.
+In this book, red raspberry leaf tea is recommended as it improves blood flow to the uterus and tones the uterus in preparation for pregnancy.
 The Fertility Plan

-I have been drinking RRL tea for about six months now.
-I have noticed an improvement in how I feel before my period.
-I don't suffer as many cramps (is that the antispasmodic effect?), and I don’t spot as much.
-My luteal phase has increased by two days but is still a little short.
-We haven’t conceived yet.
-Unfortunately, there may be other factors that are affecting our ability to conceive.
+I had been drinking red raspberry leaf tea tea for about six months before I noticed an improvement in how I felt before my period. you have to remember that a natural treatment such as red raspberry leaf takes time to work.
+I didn't suffer as many cramps (is that the antispasmodic effect?), and I didn't spot as much.
+My luteal phase increased by two days but was still a little short.

 A Cautionary Word About RRL